 Reuben is a musician, composer and creative currently living in Reykjavik, Iceland.
 His creative output is varied but centred on creating experiences, storytelling and cross-arts collaborations.Full Profile ...

 Amanda uses folk music as fuel for her songs, performances, radio programmes and texts.
 She lives for and through soundscapes, finding most of her inspiration in the different surfaces of nature.Full Profile ...

 Alice is a Czech artist, curator and art coordinator currently based in Stockholm.
 Fond of (in alphabetical order): art, books, chess, cheese, jazz, nudes, whisky, wine and writing.Full Profile ...

 Anni is a writer, photographer, and is doing Media Studies.
 She recently worked for the Reykjavik International Film Festival.Full Profile ...

 Based in Oslo, Lars is a poet, multidisciplinary artist and builder of bridges at the margins of art and deep ecological thinking.
 He also holds a Diploma of Applied Permaculture Design.Full Profile ...

 Alaska / Tasmania

-The residency workshops will take place in Taidekoulu Maa, as well as in Vapaan Taiteen Tila, the main festival space.
-The artists will be presenting their works in informal and formal events and performances/exhibitions in both spaces both before and during the festival.
+The residency workshops took place in Taidekoulu Maa, as well as in Vapaan Taiteen Tila, the main festival space.
+The artists presented their works in informal and formal events and performances/exhibitions in both spaces both before and during the festival.
 For more information check out our festival programme.